 In regards to the preferred scope for this type of shooting, we highly recommend a riflescope that uses a 30mm tube.
 This tube design allows for a greater amount of internal travel.
 It's this travel that's needed to dial in your MOA or mil-radian values to successfully engage targets at long ranges.

-What brand of scope is best for engaging targets at a distance of 1,000 yds. or more?
 This question is a little tougher to answer.
 However, if we review the last 10 years, the test of time shows us that only a few brands stand out as preferred and purpose-built products for long-range shooting.
 Leupold, Swarovski, Vortex, Zeiss, Burris and one of the most dominant brands on the long-range firing line, Nightforce Optics, represent a few real contenders.
 No matter what brand of scope you select, be sure to get one with good eye relief; this is critical.

 After you determine the brand, you have a few other things to decide upon.
 First, you'll need to select a magnification range that will best meet your criteria.
 Consider if you will be using this rifle for hunting, paper punching for groups and shooting 1,000 yds.
 If so, the minimum power recommendation is 18-20X magnification.